-- A. An employee who is called to serve as a juror or subpoenaed as a witness, other than for Department Business shall be entitled to court leave for time spent in court and traveling to and from the institution and the court.
-An employee's schedule may be adjusted for the duration of the time the employee is schedule to appear provided the Employer receives twenty-four (24) hours' notice. - B. Time spent in court on behalf of the Employer and time spent traveling to and from the institution to court shall be considered time worked. - C. Written documents such as a subpoena, Marshal's statement of attendance and compensation for services, per diem, and travel, may be required to support a request for court leave or assignment to court duty. - D. A member who is required to appear in court and who does not serve for a full day, or who is placed on "on-call" status, shall return to work to complete his/her workday if reasonable time remains for such return.
-With Management concurrence, the member may not be required to report back to work after completing his/her court attendance and will be credited for a full duty day. - E. Employees shall turn over to the Department all monies received from the court as compensation for service rendered during hours for which the employees are paid a wage by the employer.
+- A. A Bargaining Unit Member who is called to serve as a juror or subpoenaed as a witness, other than for Department Business shall be entitled to court leave for time spent in court and traveling to and from the institution and the court, provided the Bargaining Unit Member provides five (5) calendar days' notice of the potential court date or jury duty (or provided notice upon receipt of a subpoena if received less than five (5) calendar days before the court date).
+An employee's schedule may be adjusted for the duration of the time the employee is scheduled to appear. - B. Time spent in court on behalf of the Employer and time spent traveling to and from the institution to court shall be considered time worked. - C. Written documents such as a subpoena, Marshal's statement of attendance and compensation for services, per diem, and travel, may be required to support a request for court leave or assignment to court duty. - D. A Bargaining Unit Member who is required to appear in court and who does not serve for a full day, or who is placed on "on-call" status, shall return to work to complete his/her workday if reasonable time remains for such return.
+With Management concurrence, the Bargaining Unit Member may not be required to report back to work after completing his/her court attendance and will be credited time worked for a full duty day. - E. Bargaining Unit Members shall turn over to the Department all monies received from the court as compensation for service rendered during hours for which the Bargaining Unit Members are paid a wage by the Employer

-20.4 Time Off to Vote.
+20.4 Time Off to Vote

-The Employer shall provide reasonable and necessary time off for Bargaining Unit members to vote in local, municipal, borough, State, and Federal elections, provided that the member is unable to vote outside working hours because of actions of the Employer.
+The Employer shall provide reasonable and necessary time off for Bargaining Unit Members to vote in local, municipal, borough, State, and Federal elections, provided that the Bargaining Unit Member is unable to vote outside working hours because of actions of the Employer.

-20.5 Other Approved Absence.
+20.5 Other Approved Absence

-Upon application and written approval of the Commissioner, an employee may be granted leave of absence without pay.
+Upon application and written approval of the Commissioner, a Bargaining Unit Member may be granted leave of absence without pay.
 Continuous service credit shall not accrue during the period of leave.